Vaccine mix-ups are rare and there are systems in place to keep it that way - Local News 8

 It’s unclear what went wrong in the case of the Indiana family.

-Joshua and Alexandra Price said they learned about the mistake from the pharmacist who called them about 90 minutes after it happened.
-The couple had already been vaccinated against Covid-19 earlier in the year, and their children aren’t old enough to get a Covid-19 vaccine yet, as they’re only authorized for children 12 and older.
+Joshua and Alexandra Price said they learned about the mistake from the pharmacist who called them about 90 minutes after they received the shots.
+The couple had already been vaccinated against COVID-19 earlier in the year, and their children aren’t old enough to get a COVID-19 vaccine yet, as they’re only authorized for children 12 and older.
 The vaccine they received was three times the dose being considered for children’s vaccines.
 The kids experienced side effects from the shots, the family said, and are currently being treated by a cardiologist.

-Walgreens didn’t want to talk about a particular case due to privacy concerns, but released a statement that emphasized safety was a “top priority.”
+A Walgreens spokesperson said the company could not comment on a particular case due to privacy concerns, but released a statement that emphasized safety was a “top priority.”

 “Our multi-step vaccination procedure includes several safety checks to minimize the chance of human error and we have reviewed this process with our pharmacy staff in order to prevent such occurrences,” a statement from the company said.